KyleJKC/PromptLab/src/content/docs/efficiency/prompting_essentials.md

 ## 3. Chain-of-Thought (CoT) Prompting

-**What it is:** Encourages the model to “think step by step,” i.e., show its reasoning before delivering the answer.
+**What it is:** Encourages the model to “think step by step,” i.e., to show its reasoning before delivering the answer.

 **How you can use it:**